artsy/ezel/README.md

 ### Libraries

-Libraries are a place to store modules that are used across apps and don't pertian to domain logic or UI that can be better handled by models or components.
+Libraries are a place to store modules that are used across apps and don't pertain to domain logic or UI that can be better handled by models or components.
 These can be server only such as a converting an uploaded jpeg file into thumbnails, browser-only such as an HTML5 Canvas library, or even shared such as a date parsing library that can be utilized on both the server and client.

 ### Testing